Package 'REDCapDM'

 This function recalculates each calculated field if the logic can be transcribed to R. Note that calculated fields containing smart-variables or variables from other events cannot be transcribed.

-The function returns the dataset and dictionary with the recalculated variables appended (named as the original field plus '_recalc'), along with a summary table of the recalculation results.
+The function returns the dataset and dictionary with the recalculated variables appended (named as the original field plus _recalc), along with a summary table of the recalculation results.

 Usage